Overview

 Good health is important to everyone.
 Pew conducts research and provides information and fact-based recommendations to state agencies, hospitals, researchers, and other health partners to help them provide better care.
 We find and share evidence-based practices to improve Americans’ health and well-being, including services that can prevent suicide, improve mental health care, and treat substance use disorder.

-Latest In Advance Health & Well-being
+Latest In Advance Health & Well-Being

 Communities throughout the country share common needs: affordable connections to broadband Internet, modern and reliable energy infrastructure, effective responses to mental health challenges, and ways to resolve legal disputes more quickly and fairly.
 To address these issues, Pew collaborates with states and local governments to find and promote evidence-based solutions that help provide stability and opportunity.